Warranty, Support, and How We Help After Delivery

 While final warranty decisions and service scheduling are handled by the manufacturer and their service providers, we stay involved throughout the process and help keep things moving.

-Our goal is to make the process clear, coordinated, and as low-stress as possible, so you’re not left chasing down answers or contacts on your own.
+Our goal is to make the experience clear, coordinated, and as low-stress as possible so you are not left chasing answers on your own.

 Support During Delivery

-When we’re on site for delivery, we do our best to help wherever we reasonably can.
+When we are on site for delivery, we do our best to help wherever we reasonably can.

 In some cases, warranty technicians may already be involved, and occasionally, additional minor work can be coordinated at that time.
 Availability depends on location and scheduling, but our goal is always to make delivery and setup as smooth as possible.